 Several possibilities exist to simulate unsaturated conditions.
-The MODFLOW-SURFACT code effectively simulates unsaturated flow.
-The Pseudo Soil function, an unsaturated flow analog that allows for the model to run successfully by reducing unsaturated flow to a simplified step function rather than a nonlinear curve that is dependent on accurate estimation of unsaturated parameters.
+The MODFLOW-SURFACT code effectively simulates unsaturated flow using the Pseudo Soil function, an unsaturated flow analog that allows for the model to run successfully by reducing unsaturated flow to a simplified step function rather than a nonlinear curve that is dependent on accurate estimation of unsaturated parameters.
 The Pseudo Soil function allows for numerical stability within the model and simplifies the system by allowing unsaturated model cells to freely drain, eliminating the unsaturated cells retaining residual water within pores.
 The Pseudo Soil function does not include a detailed simulation of unsaturated flow in the vadose zone, but rather is a simplification.
-BGC and the GWMG concur with the use of MODFLOW-SURFACT with the Pseudo Soil function to model unsaturated conditions.